cepsdev/compressed_ast/README.md

 This is way longer than the former representation.

 Strategy: Separate Data ( the |1.0|2.0|3.0|4.0|5.0|6.0| ) from the structural information ( |OBJECT START||FIELD||"x"||Float| etc.).
 Store the former like a compiler would - as a sequence of properly aligned fields.
-Compress the former.
+Compress the latter.
 Compression scheme below.

 Compression of ASTs: Multilevel LZW compression of structural information.